THE RACE IS NOT TO THE SWIFT

 6 He shall bring forth your righteousness as the light, And your justice as the noonday.

 7 Rest in the LORD, and wait patiently for Him; Do not fret because of him who prospers in his way, Because of the man who brings wicked schemes to pass.
-(NKJV).

-It is wisdom to heed wise admonition!
+It is wisdom to heed these wise admonitions!